Rosetti Superyachts has given a construction update on its first in-build 38 metre explorer, which is progressing on schedule.

-The yard have revealed more information about the interior design, which has been penned by BurdissoCapponi Yachts & Design.
+The yard has revealed more information about the interior design, which has been penned by BurdissoCapponi Yachts & Design.
 "The owners had a precise idea of what they wanted" says sales director Andrea Giora.
 "We want to build a really custom made boat."

 The interior features various pieces of art, including a striking central staircase with a three-storey sculpture illuminated by a skylight, as well as an interplay of white lacquer, light and dark woods throughout.